+977-9841673696

 • HAPE is a life-threatening illness; it may occur on its own, or with AMS or HACE

-• Symptoms of AMS and signs should expect but not worry
+• Symptoms of AMS and signs should be expected, but do not worry

 Headache (typically throbbing, often worse for bending over or lying down), PLUS one or more of the following symptoms: